-An SDA is required for medium developments, comprising of two to nine residential dwellings; a development of a building for accommodation other than dwellings, non-residential or extensions of 50m2 to 1000m2 Gross Floor Area (GFA).
+An SDA is required for medium developments, comprising of two to nine residential dwellings or 100m2 to 1000m2 of non-residential Gross Floor Area (GFA).

 What is an SDA?

 An SDA is a simple sustainability assessment of a proposed design at the planning stage.
 The assessment will support your planning application by showing how you intend to address the 10 Key Sustainable Building Categories.